seewoo5/seewoo5.github.io/_posts/2026-08-16-openai-sphere-packing-digest-part1.md

 ## Conclusion

 I spend almost a week to read whole report and also some part of Lean code.
-After reading, I still don't understand how the lower and upper bound exponents match, which seems to be the most interesting point.
-But also, I'm fairly sure that this proof *cannot* be used to construct *optimal* Cohn-Elkies function on any specific dimension, because of its heavily approximate nature.

 > Q. Does this proof give any further insight into these problems?